AlynMing/NatureEncyclopedia/README.md

 [Evaluation of your app across the following attributes]

 Category:

 Mobile:

 Story:

 Market:

 Habit:

 Scope:

 Product Spec
-1. User Stories (Required and Optional)
+1. User Stories (Required and Optional):
 Required Must-have Stories

 User can sign up

 User can login / log out

-User can populate timeline with posts about an animal User can upload pictures and a description with post User can tag geo location of where they took a picture is at Optional Nice-to-have Stories
+User can populate timeline with posts about an animal

+User can upload pictures and a description with post

+User can tag geo location of where they took a picture is at

+Optional Nice-to-have Stories:
 User is displayed a map when clicking on the location …
 2. Screen Archetypes